paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 ### Statutory Notes

-#### Amendment of Subsection (a)
-Pub.
-L. 115–397, title I, § 101(b), title IV, § 401, Dec.
-21, 2018, 132 Stat.
-5300, 5327, made amendments to subsection (a) of this section, effective upon expiration of the 180-day period beginning on Dec.
-21, 2018, with provisions for effect on pending proceedings.
-After such effective date, subsection (a) of this section will read as follows:

-(a) Jurisdiction

-The district courts of the United States shall have jurisdiction over any civil action commenced under [section 1401 of this title](./chapter-024-congressional-accountability.md#section-1401) and this section by a covered employee.

-See 2018 Amendment note below.

 #### References in Text
 This chapter, referred to in subsecs. (c) and (d)(1), was in the original “this Act”, meaning Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
 3, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301) and Tables.

 #### Amendments
 2018—Subsec. (a).
 Pub.
 L. 115–397 substituted “[section 1401 of this title](./chapter-024-congressional-accountability.md#section-1401)” for “[section 1404 of this title](./chapter-024-congressional-accountability.md#section-1404)” and struck out “who has completed counseling under [section 1402 of this title](./chapter-024-congressional-accountability.md#section-1402) and mediation under [section 1403 of this title](./chapter-024-congressional-accountability.md#section-1403).
-A civil action may be commenced by a covered employee only to seek redress for a violation for which the employee has completed counseling and mediation.” after “covered employee”.
+A civil action may be commenced by a covered employee only to seek redress for a violation for which the employee has completed counseling and mediation” after “covered employee”.

 2001—Subsec. (d).
 Pub.
 L. 107–68 added subsec. (d).